syl-robitaille/hubitatSyslog/README.md

 Install this by creating a custom device driver.
 Under device driver set the syslog IP addres, port, UDP/TCP, and optionally set a hostname for the hub.

+ *** DO NOT "logEnable" MORE THAN ONE "Syslog" DEVICE AT A TIME, OR YOU
+     WILL GET A RECIPROCAL LOOP BETWEEN THEM. ***

 See also https://github.com/rmonk/hubitatSyslogDriver